Should you ratify your existing lease?

-Ohio Oil & Gas Lawyer
+Ohio Oil and Gas Lawyer

 Should You Ratify Your Existing Lease?